Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (5) in Sainsbury's Thick Lightly Seeded Bread 800g
+Additives and processes (5) in Sainsbury's Thick Lightly Seeded Bread 800g

 Wheat Gluten